Skip to Content

 Is a sparrowhawk the same as a Cooper’s hawk?

-Cooper’s hawk is native to North America, while sparrowhawks are found in Europe and Asia.
+They share similar hunting techniques.
+Cooper’s hawks are native to North America, while sparrowhawks inhabit Europe and Asia.

 What is the difference between sharp-shinned hawk and kestrel?